greg4fun/katacoda-scenarios-1/docker-compose-introduction/step2.md

 Run it in detached mode:

-`docker run -d --rm --name app -v ./settings.py:/opt/django/test/test/settings.py -p 80:8000 greg4fun/django:katacoda`{{execute}}
+`docker run -d --rm --name app -p 80:8000 greg4fun/django:katacoda`{{execute}}

 You can now check /admin/ on our app.
 By default django createproject uses sqlite database but we want dedicated database.
+But for purpose of this training my image uses mysql.

 (optional create database models)